nganhkhoa/diary_aspnetcore/README.md

 - 1610303 Le Vinh Chi

-This project uses ASP.NET Core a new framwork to build .NET project
+This project uses ASP.NET Core a new framework to build .NET project

 ---